BATH, BODY & BEAUTY | Is topical weed your skin’s new dream come true?

 But do they work?

-There is, in fact, growing clinical evidence to support that they can.
+There’s growing clinical evidence to support that they can.

 The anti-inflammatory power of cannabis is well-established when inhaled or ingested, which speeds cannabinoids into the bloodstream.
-Topicals, which soak into the dermal layer but don’t cross into the blood, have not been as well-researched – though a 2015 clinical study involving mice demonstrated that CBD, in particular, decreased skin inflammation by binding with subdermal CB2 receptors.
+Weed topicals, which soak into the dermal layer but don’t cross into the blood, have not been as well-researched – though a 2015 clinical study involving mice demonstrated that CBD, in particular, decreased skin inflammation by binding with subdermal CB2 receptors.

 “We’re still discovering ways to use our products,” adds fellow Apothecanna cofounder Joie Meffert.